November 23, 2017

 You can buy your own at the Chop Shop.

 When it comes to F1 I’ve always been a more ardent supporter of what Mr Ferrari referred to as the Garagistas.
-Perhaps it was their cynical (but hugely successful) approach to racing during the Schumacher reign or how the FIA continually seems to favour Ferrari over other teams that has resulted in my less than a fond appreciation of the original F1 team.
+Perhaps it was their cynical (but hugely successful) approach to racing during the Schumacher reign or how the FIA continually seems to favour Ferrari that has resulted in my lack of fondness for the original F1 team.
 Regardless you can’t deny the history, the beauty of their machines, and the passion of their fans.

 This new exhibition at the London Design Museum looks great and promises a “race through 70 years of passion, glamour and design innovation, with unique behind-the-scenes access to one of the most iconic car brands”.